paltannistha/khanfarhan10.github.io/_posts/2020-09-29-covid_decontamination.md

 positively charged Amino Acids.
 Amino acid properties are indicated: hydrophobic (red), hydrophilic (blue), polar, charged (asterisks).

-## Overview and Operating Principle Involved:
+## Overview and Operating Principle Involved

 In the proposed system, intake air is sent to a filtration unit where the air is divided into a streamlined beam-like flow with the help of a